bgreene12/pc-csc-120/assignments/01-Setup.md

 you will tie all of the above together by creating an R Markdown document using RStudio and then adding it to your personal GitHub repository (which I will create for you after you’ve submitted your GitHub username on Canvas — HINT HINT).
-That will be the general workflow for the course: all future assignments and labs will be uploaded to a central location on GitHub (where they can be revised up until the end of the quarter) rather than as individual assignments on Canvas.

 ## Review

 Know how to answer the following:

-1. What does the “Fetch origin” button do in GitHub Desktop?
+1. What is the difference between fetching and pulling?

 2. What are commits and reverts?

 3. Where does RStudio display the current project?

-4. How do you install and load R packages?
+4. How can you install and load R packages?

-5. How do you find out what a particular R function does?
+5. How can you find out what a particular R function does?